 - A sale (most important!)

 - A social share (least important, but still valuable)

 The higher the conversion rate, the better your website is doing.
 A low conversion rate indicates that you are attracting the wrong traffic, your call to action is weak, and/or your sales copy is ineffective.

 Sales analysis involves analysing the sales made by a company over a period of time.
 Many companies have a weekly sales analysis, a monthly sales analysis or a quarterly sales analysis.
 A regular sales analysis helps the company understand where they are performing better and where they need to improve.

-there are plenty of tools out there that can turn all of that collected information into an easy-to-understand report that gives you much-needed insight into your unique Web visitors.
+There are plenty of tools that can turn collected information into an easy-to-understand report that gives you insight into your unique web visitors.
 When you are armed with this knowledge, you get to see how effective your website is and what changes you need to make in order to make it even better.

 Here are some of our picks:

 Hotjar is a product experience insights tool that gives you behavior analytics and feedback data to help you empathise with and understand your customers through tools like Heatmaps, Session Recordings, Surveys, and a Feedback widget.

 Hotjar complements the data and insights you get from traditional product and web analytics tools like Google Analytics or Mixpanel.
 It’s an industry-leading and easy-to-use service that combines product experience insights, user behaviour analysis, and customer feedback to help you connect the dots between what's happening on your site, and why it happens.

 Google Analytics is a website traffic analysis application that provides real-time statistics and analysis of user interaction with the website.
 Google analytics enables website owners to analyze their visitors, with the objective of interpreting and optimising website’s performance.
 Google analytics can track all forms of digital media and referring upstream web destinations, banner and contextual advertisements, e-mail and integrates with other Google products.